Buying Your License

 A person of any age engaged in fishing, hunting or taking any wild animals must be properly licensed, except as listed below under exceptions.
 Wild animals are defined by law as ALL animals, including birds, amphibians, and reptiles, other than domestic animals.

-A resident owner of land in Vermont, his or her spouse, and minor children may hunt within the boundary of that land and take fish from a private pond (see definition below) within the boundary of that land without a license within season.
-Hunting and fishing must be done according to regulations.
+A resident owner of land in Vermont, his or her spouse, and minor children may hunt within the boundary of that land and take fish from a private pond (see definition below) within the boundary of that land without a license within season (except if their right to obtain a license is under suspension).
 A nonresident owner of land has equal privilege if his or her land is NOT posted.
 “Posted” means any signage that would lead a reasonable person to believe that hunting is prohibited on the land, except for “Safety Zone” signs.

-FREE FISHING DAY: Saturday, June 8 is Free Fishing Day in Vermont this year.
+January 25 and June 14,are Free Fishing Days in Vermont this year.
 Residents and nonresidents may fish without a license.
 All legal fishing methods and limits apply.

-Free Fishing Day is intended to introduce first-time anglers to the joys of fishing.
+Free Fishing Days are intended to introduce first-time anglers to the joys of fishing.

 A NONRESIDENT member of the armed forces of the United States who certifies that he or she is on active duty and stationed at a military, air or naval post, station or base within Vermont may buy a license to hunt or fish at the resident fee.